DarwinRG/revamped-portfolio/README.md

 - **Framer Motion**: For animations and transitions.
 - **React Hot Toast**: For notifications.
 - **Resend API**: For handling email functionality.

+## Live Website

+The portfolio is deployed and can be accessed at [darwinrg.me](https://darwinrg.me).
+Feel free to visit to see all the features in action.

+## License

+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.